Am I in Menopause?

 Know your options.
 Psychotherapy, counseling, support groups and social media can also be helpful.
 Talk with your healthcare provider to discuss the best action plan for you.

-This Estroven® Product Is Recommended for You: Estroven® Menopause Relief + Mood
+This Estroven® Product Is Recommended for You: Estroven® Mood Boost

 As if the other symptoms of menopause weren’t enough, many women also experience weight changes during menopause or a general change in body shape.
 During menopause your serotonin levels naturally decline, which can result in feelings of hunger and a less efficient metabolism, which can lead to weight change.